In Your Backyard

 Take it easy this month in the landscape, try not to stress out your lawn with excessive chemical treatments.
 The rainy season will be here shortly.

 In my daily travels, I see yards that have potential.
 Would I love to have a crack at designing this landscape!
-Great bones, easy slope, full sun, and wonderful accoutrements, like a Spanish tile, water fountain, statues, and plants that enhance the Mediterranean-style home.
-But in its current state, it’s not positioned to enhance the home.
+Great bones, easy slope, full sun, and wonderful accoutrements, like a Spanish tile roof, water fountain, statues, and plants that could enhance the Mediterranean-style home.
+But in its current state, the encoutrements are not positioned well around the home.
 The property is a large enough to expand the landscape with a classic pergola that welcomes guests graciously into their home.
 What would I do?

 1. Move the water fountain closer to the home.